Might makes right, the brutal politics of the Testers

 -Ujarek, leading figure in the Herders faction

-"Me and my followers have not caused any trouble for King Henryk or his vassals and we have even helped them find and kill inferior Testers who tried to start trouble.
+"Me and my followers have not caused any trouble for King Henryk or his vassals and we have even helped them find and kill inferior Testers who tried to start trouble in their lands.
 Over the generations, Fumaya has endured many hardships and not only survived but thrived.
-We don't need to test them given that Maylar and Scarterra at large have already done so.
-As priests of Maylar our purpose is not to punish the weak, but to help people become stronger.
+We don't need to test them because Maylar and Scarterra have already done so.
+As priests of Maylar our purpose is not to punish the weak.
+Our purpose is help people become stronger.

 Most Fumayans and most Borderlanders demonstrate strength, so they have our support.
-If this leads more Fumayans and Borderlanders to Maylar's tent, even better."
+If this leads more Fumayans and Borderlanders entering Maylar's tent, all the better."

 by Eron 12 with Hero Forge